-7. ELIGIBILITY
+8. ELIGIBILITY

 - The applicant must be a Texas-based entity.
-Any not-for-profit institution that conducts research is eligible to apply for funding under this award mechanism. - A public or private company is not eligible for funding under this award mechanism; these entities must use the appropriate award mechanism(s) under CPRIT's Commercialization Program. - The Principal Investigator (PI) must have a doctoral degree, including M.D., Ph.D., D.D.S., D.M.D., Dr.P.H., D.O., D.V.M., or equivalent, and must reside in Texas during the time the research that is the subject of the grant is conducted. - A PI may submit only one application under this RFA during this funding cycle.
+Any not-for-profit institution that conducts research is eligible to apply for funding under this award mechanism. - A public or private company is not eligible for funding under this award mechanism; these entities must use the appropriate award mechanism(s) under CPRIT's Commercialization Program.

-- Because this award mechanism is intended to support research directed by a single investigator, only one Co-PI may be included.
+- The Principal Investigator (PI) must have a doctoral degree, including M.D., Ph.D., D.D.S., D.M.D., Dr.P.H., D.O., D.V.M., or equivalent, and must reside in Texas during the time the research that is the subject of the grant is conducted. - A PI may submit only one new or resubmission application under this RFA during this funding cycle.
+If submitting a renewal application, a PI may submit both a new or resubmission application and a renewal application under this RFA during this funding cycle. - Because this award mechanism is intended to support research directed by a single investigator, only one Co-PI may be included.
 Collaborators should have specific and welldefined roles.
 This award mechanism should not be used for applications that are better suited for the Multi-Investigator Research Awards mechanism. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
 However, collaborators who do not reside in Texas are not eligible to receive CPRIT funds.
 Subcontracting and collaborating organizations may include public, not-for-profit, and for-profit entities.
-Such entities may be located outside of the State of Texas, but non-Texasbased organizations are not eligible to receive CPRIT funds.

-- A PI may resubmit an application that was previously not funded (see Sections 8 and 10.3.6). - CPRIT grants will be awarded by contract to successful applicants.
+Such entities may be located outside of the State of Texas, but non-Texasbased organizations are not eligible to receive CPRIT funds. - A PI may resubmit an application that was previously not funded (see Sections 9 and 12.3.6). - CPRIT grants will be awarded by contract to successful applicants.
 Certain contractual requirements are mandated by Texas law or by administrative rules.
 Although applicants need not demonstrate the ability to comply with these contractual requirements at the time the application is submitted, applicants should make themselves aware of these standards before submitting a grant application.
-Significant issues addressed by the CPRIT contract are listed in Sections 11 and 12.
+Significant issues addressed by the CPRIT contract are listed in Sections 13 and 14.
 All statutory provisions and relevant administrative rules can be found at www.cprit.state.tx.us.

-8. RESUBMISSION POLICY
+9. RESUBMISSION POLICY

 An application previously submitted to CPRIT but not funded may be resubmitted once.
 More than one resubmission is not permitted.
 This policy is in effect for all applications submitted to date.
+See Section 12.3.6.